jonars99/full-stack-twitter-clone/README.md

 * Tweets can include a photo upload (AWS storage)
 * User authentication
 * The user can end the session (log out)
+* Responsive Layout - for mobile, tablet, laptop and desktop using Bootstrap breakpoints and CSS media queries

 ## Versions